chrisburnell/chrisburnell.com/_posts/2013-10-29-ill-scratch-your-back.md

 {% include heading-anchor.html id="lets-look-at-some-code" title="Let’s look at some code" %}

-Say we want the default ordered list to appear with <code>padding-left</code> and <code>list-style</code> that differ from the user agent stylesheet ([a whole other ballgame](http://necolas.github.io/normalize.css/ "Normalize.css")).
+Say we want the default ordered list to appear with `padding-left` and `list-style` that differ from the user agent stylesheet ([a whole other ballgame](http://necolas.github.io/normalize.css/ "Normalize.css")).
 We also have a table of contents for our template, which we’ll also use an ordered list to mark up in HTML.

 {% highlight html %}
 <ol class="table-of-contents">